Skip to content

 Teens

-• Don’t smoke or chew tobacco, which can stain your teeth, give you bad breath and cause cancer.
+• Don’t smoke or chew tobacco, which can stain teeth, give bad breath and cause cancer.

 • Wear the right protective headgear while playing contact sports.